squidfunk/mkdocs-material/docs/setup/setting-up-social-cards.md

   <figcaption markdown="1">

 Want to try it out?
-Copy the current URL and enter it into [Twitter's Card validator][7] to see how social cards look in action.
+Copy the current URL and paste it into [Twitter's Card validator][7] to see how social cards look in action.

   </figcaption>